“What does it mean to move

 in secret currents black fingers open and close.

 The poem starts with a description of a dead crow, black feathers flapping in the breeze, calling to mind a “flower, not the colour of any flower”.
-Her use of crows to trigger her contemplation is not accidental: it is a due reference to Robert Drewe’s novel The Savage Crows, which had been published three years earlier.
+Her use of crows to trigger her contemplation is not accidental: it is a due reference to Robert Drewe’s novel The Savage Crows, which had been published three years earlier .
 The “black fingers” waving underwater refers to the story of European men throwing two Aboriginal men overboard from a dingy they were rowing from Bruny Island to Kettering so they could force themselves on their Aboriginal women passengers.
 When the men grabbed onto the dinghy, the sailors hacked off their hands and the men drowned.
 The macabre irony of a ferry carrying white passengers to Bruny Island bearing the name of the father of the Aboriginal woman who had apparently seen her companions butchered and drowned in the stretch of water on which it sails doesn’t escape Harwood.
+To add to the indignity, she adds that barely a century after the Aborigines’ copper hue was considered offensive Europeans nowadays take great pains to tan their skins.

-Nonetheless, she maintains the notion that Aboriginal people of Tasmania are extinct and in lamenting their passing she is complicit in its perpetuation.
-In Evening, Oyster Cove, she maintains her belief that Tasmania’s Indigenous people exist only in the past:
+Nonetheless, she maintains the notion that Aboriginal people of Tasmania are extinct and in lamenting their passing she is complicit in the perpetuation of that lie.
+In Evening, Oyster Cove, she writes:

 This elbow of the shallow bay